cmoinard/cmoinard.github.io/_posts/2022-12-11-fsharp-music-theory-03-chords.md

 tags: F# MusicTheory
 ---

-# Third step: The chords of the Major scale

 This is the third part of the music theory in F# series:
 - [Introduction](/2022/12/11/fsharp-music-theory-00-introduction)
 - Step 1: [Random note](/2022/12/11/fsharp-music-theory-01-random-note)